dekorateio/dekorate/docs/documentation/cert-manager.md

   secretName: tls-secret
 ```

-Apart from these two resources, the Cert-Manager Dekorate extension will also configure the volumes that contain the generated files by Cert-Manager, so it's automatically accessible for applications:
+Apart from these two resources, the Cert-Manager Dekorate extension will also configure, part of the Deployment, a volume mounted from the secret that contain the Cert-Manager generated files to allow the application to access them and to configure the HTTPS/TLS endpoint:

 ```
 ---